 Commissions receivable on outwards reinsurance contracts are amortised over the term of the outwards reinsurance premiums and deferred to the extent that they are attributable to outwards reinsurance premiums unearned as at the balance sheet date.
+The deferral of commissions receivable on outwards reinsurance contracts is included in Accruals and deferred income.

 1.4.14.
-Reinsurance assets
+Reinsurance assets and retroactive reinsurance contracts